lhc/eventos.lhc.net.br/README.md

 ./local_backup.sh
 ```

-This script will trigger a remote script that will create a tarball file containing the database and all uploaded
+This script will create a tarball with the uploaded media assets (under `/data`) and the database files, and store
-media located in `/data/` directory.
+it locally in a filename with the pattern `"gancio_data_%DATE_IN_ISO_FORMAT%.tar.gz"`.

 ## Upgrading Gancio